-- (1) Subject to this subdivision, a member holds office for the term stated in the member's instrument of appointment. - (2) The term of office can be no longer than a period ending on the expiry of this Act
+Subject to this division, a member holds office for the term stated in the member's instrument of appointment.

 32 Conditions of appointment

 - (1) A member is to be paid the remuneration and allowances decided by the Governor in Council. - (2) A member holds office on the terms and conditions, not provided by this Act, that are decided by the Governor in Council.